Individual Implant is Best Replacement for Individual Teeth

-The best way to permanently replace a tooth is with a tooth implant.
-What is the best tooth replacement option?
-A dental implant permanently replaces a tooth and the end result is implant tooth that looks, feels and functions like a natural tooth.
-If done properly tooth implants are indistinguishable from natural teeth.
-We replace hundreds of teeth with teeth implants every year.
-We offer metal free zirconia dental implants as well as titanium tooth Implants.
+The best way to replace a missing tooth is with an implant.
+Is it really necessary to replace teeth?
+Implants permanently replace teeth.
+And the end result is a replacement tooth that looks, feels and works like a natural tooth.
+Most tooth implants are indistinguishable from natural teeth.
+Dr. Adams replaces hundreds of teeth with teeth implants every year.
+We offer metal free zirconia dental implants as well as titanium.
 If you are looking for a local implant specialist in Burtonsville near Silver Spring and Columbia Maryland, we can help you.
-Prior to dental implants the best option to replace teeth is a tooth bridge.
+Another option to replace teeth is a tooth bridge.
 There are many reasons why a dental implant vs bridge is a superior option.

-Dr. Gary Adams has been replacing teeth with dental implants as a speciality for over 15 years.
-He has done thousands of implants and is a consultant, speaker and instructor for Zeramex, the world leader in manufacturing ceramic implants.
+Dr. Gary Adams has been replacing teeth for over 18 years.
+He has done thousands of implants.
+Dr Adams is also a consultant for Zeramex, the world leader in manufacturing metal free ceramic implants.

 Many patients lose teeth from decay, root canal failures, TMJ problems.
 “No one should accept losing teeth…my job is to repair teeth, replace teeth and also prevent future tooth loss by correcting the cause…”